skullzarmy/a11y-tester-wordpress-plugin/readme.txt

 = 1.0.3 =
 * Added support for overriding styles via theme directory.

+= 1.0.4 =
+* Refactored the axe test to use a temporary iframe.
+* Added a summary table to the test results.

 == License ==

 This WordPress Plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License or any later version.